danielfm/danielfm.github.io/content/my-setup.md

 After some research, I decided to purchase myself a programmable split keyboard, and the one I chose was the [ErgoDox EZ](https://ergodox-ez.com/).

 With ErgoDox EZ, I managed to move the `Ctrl` key to my thumbs, causing much less strain on my pinkies.
 I also heavily changed the default layout to fit my needs.
 To do that, I used [WhatPulse](https://whatpulse.org/) for a while, in order to identify the most pressed keys and gradually changing the keyboard layout towards better ergonomics for my usage.
 Now I can type for hours straight without busting my arms and hands.
+You can check out my custom layout [here](https://github.com/danielfm/ergodox-layout).

 The keyboard is built like a tank.
 It will probably outlive every other piece of hardware I have, so the high price tag is definitely worth it!